Dasharo/docs/docs/unified-test-documentation/dasharo-security/200-tpm2-commands.md

 The output in step 6 should be the equal to the content of `seal.dat`.

-## TPMCMD013.001 Sealing and Unsealing with Policy - Password Only (Ubuntu 22.04)
+## TPMCMD013.001 Sealing and Unsealing with Policy - Password Only (Ubuntu)

 **Test description**